SDK version 0.20 Pre.7 (SET 2), Scud Race Dreamcast Tech demo and Kamui Wrapper release, warm up the engines !!!

 Two builds of the Wrapper are available, the first dating from 10/30/2021 and the second from 10/31/2021.
 The last version fixes text that was scrambled on screen but demo scrolling speed is faster.
 Choose the one that suits you best.

-Since the Wrapper is open source, you can work on it later.
-The code will be published on GitHub (to find here) .
+The Wrapper being open source, you can work on it later.
+The code can be found here: GitHub (to be found here) .

 Scud Race tech demo, on the roads of paradise!